nudj/server/readme.md

 1. `make restore ENV=[environment] INPUT_DIR=[inputDir]` e.g. `make restore ENV=local INPUT_DIR=/Users/nick/dev/nudj/local/dbdump`
   1. `INPUT_DIR` must be an absolute path to a db backup directory produced by the backup command above

-# Releases
+# Deploys

 ## staging or demo

-Releases the most recent build image tagged with `latest` for each app to the specified environment.
+Deploys the most recent build image tagged with `latest` for each app to the specified environment.
 Check CI on the `develop` branches to track the image building progress and double check what you are deploying.

 1. Ensure you have ssh access to the relevant server (try running `ssh nudj[environment]` in the terminal)
-1. Ensure you have all the required `.env` files, `.htpasswd` file and ssl cert files in the environment dir you wish to release (ask for them from a colleague)
+1. Ensure you have all the required `.env` files, `.htpasswd` file and ssl cert files in the environment dir you wish to deploy (ask for them from a colleague)
 1. Ensure the builds on the develop branch for all applications have completed without error on CodeFresh
-1. `make release ENV=[environment]` e.g. `make release ENV=staging`
+1. `make deploy ENV=[environment]` e.g. `make deploy ENV=staging`

 ## production